-While researching for my trip, every article I read told me I must visit the Alcazar Palace, the Cathedral and Giralda, Casa de Pilatos, and the old town of Santa Cruz.
-These places are no doubt fascinating, but they get seriously crowded.
-If you follow along with my stories, you’ll know I’d Rather Be Punched in the Face Than Queue for Major Tourist SightsTM.
+These places are no doubt incredible, but I also know they get seriously crowded.
+If you follow along with my website and stories, you’ll know I’d Rather Be Punched in the Face Than Queue for Major Tourist SightsTM.

 Hidden highlights of Seville